hussaino03/BoggleGame/README.md

 * Each round statistics
 * The game statistics, after the user chooses to end the current round
 * How-to-play scene which briefly describes the game
-* Easy-access throughout different scenes with buttons either linking to main screen or the corresponding one
+* Easy-access throughout different scenes with buttons either linking to main screen or the corresponding scene

 ### Built With